AMReX-Astro/Castro/paper/paper.md

 is the traditional operator splitting approach, using Strang splitting to achieve second-order in time.
-However, when the reactions are energetic this coupling can break down, and we have two different implementations based on spectral deferred corrections (SDC).
+However, when the reactions are energetic this coupling can break down, and we have two different implementations based on spectral deferred corrections (SDC), a method that aims prevent the hydro and reactions from becoming decoupled.
 The simplified SDC method uses the CTU PPM hydro together with an iterative scheme to fully couple the reactions and hydro, still to second order [@simple_sdc].
 Both of these methods have a retry